-The port side front cockpit locker has been designed to store two gas cartridges.
+The cockpit forward locker has been designed to store two gas cartridges.

-The circuits opening / closing valves are located in the cupboard under the oven unit.
+The circuits opening / closing valves are located in the cupboard under the oven.

 The boat in her U.S. version has an electrovalve located in the locker where the bottles are stored.